hazelcast/fraud-detection-python/README.md

 ```
 pip install -r requirements.txt
 ```
-## Activate your virtual environment (if you have previously created)
+## Activate your virtual environment (if you have previously created one)
 Activate the environment
 ```
 conda activate hz-python